mark-christiansen/kafka-proxy/README.md

 ## Summary

-This project is an example of using a forward proxy by Kafka clients to connect to [Confluent Cloud](https://www.confluent.io/confluent-cloud).
-Organizations may do this if they don't have permission to connect directly to Confluent Cloud from their internal network.
-The example is implemented using docker-compose to launch a [Kafka client](https://docs.confluent.io/platform/current/clients/index.html) in a network that cannot access the internet, and an [Nginx proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) that can access the internet (and thus access [Confluent Cloud](https://www.confluent.io/confluent-cloud)).
-Then, the [Confluent Cloud](https://www.confluent.io/confluent-cloud) DNS entries for bootstrapping to the brokers and connecting to the [Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html) are overridden in the Kafka client's network by using Docker [links](https://docs.docker.com/network/links/).
-The links override the DNS values for the bootstrap URL and [Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html) to point to the [Nginx proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
+This project is an example of Kafka clients using a forward proxy to connect to [Confluent Cloud](https://www.confluent.io/confluent-cloud).
+Organizations may do this when they don't have permission to connect directly to Confluent Cloud from their internal network.
+The example is implemented using [Docker Compose](https://docs.docker.com/compose/compose-file/compose-file-v3/) to launch a [Kafka client](https://docs.confluent.io/platform/current/clients/index.html) in a network that cannot access the internet, and an [Nginx proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) that can access the internet (and thus access [Confluent Cloud](https://www.confluent.io/confluent-cloud)).
+[Confluent Cloud](https://www.confluent.io/confluent-cloud) DNS entries for bootstrapping to the brokers and connecting to the [Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html) are overridden in the Kafka client's network by using Docker [links](https://docs.docker.com/network/links/).
+The links override the DNS values for the bootstrap URL and [Schema Registry](https://docs.confluent.io/platform/current/schema-registry/index.html) to point to the [Nginx proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) in the Kafka client's network.

-The Kafka client is implemented as a Docker image built from an [OpenJDK image](https://hub.docker.com/_/openjdk) that contains the [Confluent Platform](https://docs.confluent.io/platform/current/installation/installing_cp/zip-tar.html) downloaded inside the image.
-Scripts are added to use the `kafka-topics`, `kafka-consumer-groups`, `kafka-avro-console-consumer` and `kafka-avro-console-producer` to communicate to Confluent Cloud to execute operations like creating topics, deleting topics, consuming messages, and producing messages to Confluent Cloud.
-This Docker image is built by docker-compose when you load the environment.
+The Kafka client is a Docker image built from an [OpenJDK image](https://hub.docker.com/_/openjdk) that contains the [Confluent Platform](https://docs.confluent.io/platform/current/installation/installing_cp/zip-tar.html).
+Scripts are added to use the `kafka-topics`, `kafka-consumer-groups`, `kafka-avro-console-consumer` and `kafka-avro-console-producer` shell scripts from Confluent Platform to communicate to Confluent Cloud, executing operations like creating topics, deleting topics, consuming messages, and producing messages.
+This Docker image is built by docker-compose when  running `docker-compose up -d`.

 ## Requirements